elibenporat/learn-to-code-rust-baseball/articles/02 - Hello, Baseball.md

 Cargo is Rust's package manager and was installed when you installed Rust.
 It makes creating applications and libraries super easy.
 Typing the above command created a folder called "fangraphs-learn-to-code" with some key files.

 Go to the File menu and click Open Folder.
 Find the folder that Cargo created for you and open it.
 Re-open the terminal again.
 The terminal should now be pointing to the "fangraphs-learn-to-code" folder that was created.
 You should see a list of files and folders.
-If you don't find the icons on the top left of the screen and find called "Exploter".
+If you don't find the icons on the top left of the screen and find called "Explorer".

 #### Cargo.toml